jahfer/spotify-csv-import/README.md

 $ cd spotify-csv-import
 # Install dependencies and run the app
 $ npm install && npm start
+# If you plan on making changes, open a new terminal and run gulp to compile code
+$ gulp
 ```

 Once the app is running, you’ll be prompted to select a CSV file.
 The app assumes the following: